segpacto/graphql-gateway-microservices-sample/README.md

 Using the mocked data from the REST microservices, graphql is able to establish relations between the data that belongs to different services.
 The graphql-gateway performs autogeneration of Types, Queries and Mutations based on the Swagger documentation of each microservice.

 `Note`: This a simplified version of how to build a GraphQL Gateway, and it is meant to be for `educational purposes only`.
-To make a proper use of an architecture like the one described here, is necessary to implement `tests`, create a proper cache policies according to your business case need, API gateway to control the access to your microservices and make partial validation of JWT token if it is the case, introduce good CI/CD strategies and keep the good practices for building APIs.
+To make a proper use of an architecture like the one described here, is necessary to implement `tests`, configure and use in a better way the project environment variables, create a proper cache policies according to your business case need, [API gateway](https://github.com/segpacto/AAA-on-microservices-sample) to control the access to your microservices and make partial validation of JWT token if it is the case, introduce good CI/CD strategies and keep the good practices for building APIs.

 ## Article
 For a deeper understanding of the reasons and context for this Repo.
 Please, take a look at the [full article](https://github.com/segpacto/graphql-gateway-microservices-sample/tree/master/article.pdf).